 This section allows you to link your AdWords account to a Google Analytics account.
 Essentially, Google Analytics is the free, web-based version of the server-side Google Urchin program.

-This service can provide very useful metrics for determining traffic patterns, user behaviour and site or campaign performance.
+This service can provide very useful metrics for determining traffic patterns, user behavior and site or campaign performance.
 I plan on going into more detail on this service in a future post.

 There are a few things to remember when linking these: